R&D Efforts in Cherenkov Imaging Technologies for Particle Identification in Future Experiments: DIRC detectors at PANDA:

-A dedicated beam test exercise has been performed at CERN, with Photonics MCP-PMT with extended lifetime.
+A dedicated beam test exercise has been performed at CERN, with Photonis MCP-PMT with extended lifetime.
 The results are in excellent agreement with the simulation studies performed with the barrel DIRC.
-It has been observed that in the polar angle region of 22–140 degrees the prototype provides a $\pi/K$ separation power of at least 3$\sigma$ for charged particle momenta up to 3.5 GeV/c (see fig. \ref{fig:PANDA} (d)).
+Fig. \ref{fig:PANDA} (c) shows that the log likelihood difference of 7~GeV/c pions from protons is of the order of 5$\sigma$ separation.
+As direct $\pi$/K separation was not possible at T9 beam test facility; the observed separation between 7~GeV/c $\pi$/P was extrapolated to 3.5~GeV/c$~\pi$/K separation, thanks to the similar differences in the Cherenkov angle.
 The final design features narrow radiators made of synthetic fused silica, focusing optics with 3-layer spherical lenses and a compact prism-shaped expansion volume instrumented with MCP-PMTs~\cite{PANDA_bDIRC_BeamTest}.